masilver99/AgQueue/README.md

 * Multiple Queues.
 Create as many queues as needed.
 * Baked-in Retry.
 Messages automatically reenter the queue after a Transaction rollback, BUT you can set a retry delay, eliminating need for a seperate retry queue and preventing poison messages.
 * Optional message metadata.
 Allows storage of custom data relating to the message.
-* FIFO or custom ordering based on json message metadata.
+* FIFO or custom ordering based on json message metadata, correlation id, group name or tag value.
 Beware of orphaned messages!
 * Optional Message History.
 * Optional Correlation ID (integer) and/or Group string to assist with grouping of messages to pull.
+* Optional Tags.
+Tags can be applied to any message.
+A tag can also have a value, for example, year=2019.
+There can be multiple tags on a message.
+This is a more effeicient way of organizing and pulling messages than using the metadata.

 ## Additional Details